renamedquery/blender-cuda-subdivision-surface-gpu/README.md

 - Create a "hash map" (not exactly a hash, but a unique representation) of all the vertex coordinates that allows the program to efficiently locate multiple vertices that share the same coordinate in *n(1)* function calls instead of *n^2* function calls.

-- Test feasibility of using GPUDirect Storage to read the `.obj` files from disk (reading large files can be pretty slow).

-- Investigate the feasibility of using the method described in the paper ["Efficient GPU Rendering of Subdivision Surfaces using Adaptive Quadtrees"](http://www.graphics.stanford.edu/~niessner/papers/2016/4subdiv/brainerd2016efficient.pdf).

 - Read normals and texture coordinates from `.obj` files.

 - Write normals, texture coordinates, and faces to `.obj` files.

-- Make `averageCornerVertices()` work on low-poly meshes.

 # Compiling Instructions: